nutrition February 14, 2026

 Yes, you can eat too much protein.
 While healthy kidneys can handle higher protein intakes, there are real downsides to the protein-everything approach.

-Crowding out other nutrients.
-When you’re so focused on hitting a protein target that every meal is centered around a protein source, you tend to eat less fiber, less variety of fruits and vegetables, fewer complex carbohydrates, and fewer healthy fats.
-These nutrients are all critical for gut health, cardiovascular health, brain function, and longevity.
+Crowding out other nutrients: When you’re so focused on hitting a protein target that every meal is centered around a protein source, you tend to eat less fiber, fewer complex carbohydrates, and fewer healthy fats.
 The person eating 200 grams of protein a day is often the same person eating 15 grams of fiber.

-Digestive distress.
-High protein intake, particularly from supplements and processed protein products, frequently causes bloating, gas, and constipation.
-This is partly because protein is harder to digest than carbohydrates and partly because protein-focused diets typically lack fiber.
+Digestive distress: High protein intake, particularly from supplements and processed protein products, frequently causes severe bloating, gas, and constipation.
+This is partly because protein is harder to digest, but mostly because protein-heavy diets severely lack the fiber needed to feed the gut microbiome.

 The Best Sources Aren’t What Instagram Shows You